chrisabrams/dragon/README.md

 Mixins come with the box.

 ### Router
-The router in Paradigm is inspired from Chapin.
+The router is inspired from Chapin.

 - `match` is introduced; this assigns routes to a controller & action
 - Objects in router can now be disposed.

 ### Dispatcher
-The dispatcher in Paradigm is inspired from Chapin.
+The dispatcher is inspired from Chapin.

 - Responsible for instantiating controller & action on matching route.

 ### Controllers
-The controller in Paradigm is inspired from Chapin.
+The controller is inspired from Chapin.

 - Controllers have been added to provide MVC structure with the router.